fuzzymfx/fuzzymfx.github.io/content/cv.md

   - Used custom css from open-source projects to style the app.
   - Added a custom ML model to predict the marks secured by the student.
   - Created a venv in python and installed the required libraries and called it using PHP.
+  - [Marks Predictor](https://github.com/fuzzymfx/Marks-predictor) - Predicting the marks of a student based on the number of hours studied using Linear Regression and Gradient Descent.
+  - \[Python, Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn]
+  - Used the Scikit-learn library to create a Linear Regression model.
+  - Used Gradient Descent to optimize the model.
 - [Depression Detector](https://github.com/fuzzymfx/Detecting-Depression-in-Tweets) - Created a TF/IDF classifier - sentiment analysis model to detect depression in tweets.
   - \[Python, NLTK, Scikit-learn, Pandas, Numpy, Matplotlib, Seaborn]
   - Used the NLTK library to preprocess the tweets.